-This section contains information about the University of California Retirement Savings Program (UCRSP), which consists of four defined contribution plans, two plans structured under §401(a) of the IRC; one plan structured under §403(b) of the IRC and a deferred compensation plan structured under §457(b) of the IRC, collectively referred to as the UCRSP Plans.
-The UCRSP Plans were created to provide savings incentives and additional retirement security for eligible University employees.
-The Defined Contribution Plan (DC Plan) was established by resolution of The Regents to accept after-tax contributions effective July 1, 1967, and pretax contributions effective November 1, 1990.
-The Regents established the Supplemental Defined Contribution Plan (SDC Plan) effective January 1, 2009, to provide retirement benefits to designated employees of the University and their beneficiaries.
+This section contains information about the UCRSP Plans which were created to provide savings incentives and additional retirement security for eligible University employees.
+The DC Plan was established by resolution of The Regents to accept after-tax contributions effective July 1, 1967, and pretax contributions effective November 1, 1990.
+The Regents established the SDC Plan effective January 1, 2009, to provide retirement benefits to designated employees of the University and their beneficiaries.
 The 403(b) Plan, also established by Regental resolution, became effective July 1, 1969.
 The Regents established the 457(b) Plan effective September 1, 2004.
-Significant statistics relating to the UCRSP Plans' financial information and membership base as of fiscal year ended June 30, 2020, are as follows:
+Significant statistics relating to the UCRSP Plans' financial information and membership base as of fiscal year ended June 30, 2021, are as follows:

-Net position \$27.3 billion
+Net position \$34.7 billion

-Total contributions \$1.6 billion
+Total contributions \$1.9 billion

-Net investment income \$1.4 billion
+Net investment income \$7.3 billion

-Program administrative expenses \$5.8 million
+Program administrative expenses \$4.1 million

 The participant counts reflect the fact that participants may have an account in more than one UCRSP Plan and may also have more than one account in one or more of the UCRSP Plans.
-Significant statistics relating to the UCRSP Plans and their participants as of the 2019-2020 fiscal year-end are as follows:
+Significant statistics relating to the UCRSP Plans and their participants for fiscal year 2020-2021 and as of June 30, 2021, are as follows:

 DEFINED CONTRIBUTION PLAN

 Pretax Active Participants:

-Faculty/Other Academic 4,622
+Faculty/Other Academic 4,664

-Management/Senior Professional 15,540
+Management/Senior Professional 15,326

-Professional/Support Staff/Other 19,246
+Professional/Support Staff/Other 19,483

-Hastings College of the Law 92
+Hastings College of the Law 103

-Total Pretax Active Participants 39,500
+Total Pretax Active Participants 39,576

+Average percent of salary contributed 7.3%

-Average Pretax monthly contribution \$275
+Average Pretax monthly contribution \$298

-Average Pretax Account balance 1 \$9,183
+Average Pretax Account balance 1 \$13,413

 After-Tax Account Active Participants:

-Faculty/Other Academic 1,751
+Faculty/Other Academic 1,796

-Management/Senior Professional 1,507
+Management/Senior Professional 1,519

-Professional/Support Staff/Other 6,895
+Professional/Support Staff/Other 7,821

-Hastings College of the Law 8
+Hastings College of the Law 10

-Total After-Tax Account Active Participants 10,161
+Total After-Tax Account Active Participants 11,146

-Average percent of salary contributed 0.4%

-Average After-Tax monthly contribution \$401
+Average After-Tax monthly contribution \$505

-Average After-Tax Account balance 1 \$14,989
+Average After-Tax Account balance 1 \$14,591

-Inactive Plan Participation (Including Pretax Accounts and After-Tax Accounts) 171,610
+Inactive Plan Participation (Including Pretax Accounts and After-Tax Accounts) 122,349